-With sales within the drugs and pharmaceutical industry continuing to rise each and every year, it comes as no surprise that many aspiring scientist are trying to break into this sector to gain the first step towards a highly-lucrative career.
-Speciality and biologic drugs make up more than half of industry sales with therapeutic vaccines proposing significant new opportunities, allowing young and fledging scientist the chance to get their careers up-and-running.
+Sales within the drugs and pharmaceutical industry sales are continuing to rise each and every year, so it's not surprising that many aspiring scientists are trying to break into this sector and take the first step towards a highly lucrative career.
+Speciality and biologic drugs make up more than half of industry sales, and therapeutic vaccines represent a significant new opportunity, allowing young and fledging scientists the chance to get their careers up and running.
 But what are the highest-paid pharmaceutical jobs?

-If you're thinking about pursuing a career within the drugs and pharmaceutical industry and would like to know which positions offer the highest salaries, you've come to the right place.
+If you're thinking about pursuing a career within the pharmaceutical industry and you want to know which positions offer the highest salaries, you're in the right place.
 Find the five best-paying pharmaceutical jobs below.

 ||Job Growth >2028